Dickson Development wants to help you keep your home in tip-top shape. Check this page often for new tips and helpful maintenance reminders.

 When things get icy, your steps can get dicey.

-This is a good time to check the handrails on the exterior of your house to make sure they are securely attached.
+Don’t wait for the next snowfall to check the handrails on the exterior of your house to make sure they are securely attached.
 And while you are at it, take a few extra minutes to check the handrails inside your home as well.

-Give Your Masonry Chimney a Clean Sweep of Health with a Checkup
+Give Your Masonry Chimney a Clean Sweep

 Fortunately, with periodic maintenance, your masonry chimney can last a lifetime.
 If you can’t remember the last time you had your chimney checked, that’s a sure sign that it is time.
 “This is not a job for an amateur,” says Richard Dickson.
 “I strongly advise that you bring in a professional for most of the tips below.”